 Of course.
 Your mother likely told you not to ride around on a motorbike, but you did that, didn’t you?

 In all seriousness, it can be dangerous.
 We offer all sorts of parts to modify your suspension.
-Raising or lowering your bike can change trail, compression and rebound characteristics, ride height, vehicle loads – all sorts of stuff.
-As much as these components can help you get the look or performance you’re after, if they’re not done in a safe fashion, you very well can turn your motorcycle into a bockety shopping cart with a wheel coming off – and a motor.
+Raising or lowering your bike can change trail, compression and rebound characteristics, ride height, vehicle load capacity and all sorts of stuff.
+As much as these components can help you get the look or performance you’re after, if they’re not done in a safe fashion, you very well can turn your motorcycle into a bockety shopping cart with a wheel coming off.

 - It is cheaper to pay a mechanic than a hospital.